SouzaGuilherme/tarball/README.md

   rootpassword: RootPassword
 ```

-to monitor the GKE cluster, taking advantage of the implementation of the first chart, I followed the same path for the implementation of prometheus and grafana, thus making use of two online chart repositories:
+To monitor the GKE cluster, taking advantage of the implementation of the first chart, I followed the same path for the implementation of prometheus and grafana, thus making use of two online chart repositories:

 |chart | repositories|
 |------|-------------|